 Yanofsky: This song came to life in two different sessions.
 The first session was when the song was written.
 I was with Cameron Deyell and Jasper Leak, two amazingly talented songwriters from Australia.
 They started on the bass line and the groove and I opened up the ‘voice memo’ app on my phone (as I always do when writing) to start working through the top line (the melody and lyrics).
 This was the fastest a song has ever come to me.
 I wrote the melody and form on the spot and then worked on the lyrics for a long time to capture the energy you hear when you listen to it today.

 The second session was with my producers, Zach and Roger.
 We needed to make the song fit with the vibe of the record as a whole, so we reworked some parts.
 I added a bridge/breakdown, they switched out some of the chords, etc. We also recorded a “party” track of clapping and yelling/hollering to give it that fun atmosphere.

-The song is taken from the upcoming album Black Sheep, which follows a similar mood combined with a (perhaps) ‘90s R&B mellowness.
+The song is taken from the upcoming album Turn Down The Sound, which follows a similar mood combined with a (perhaps) ‘90s R&B mellowness.
 To what extent do you draw from the past with your work and what importance do you feel this plays in current-day music?